Israel-Hamas: The harder hostage negotiations still to come

 Releasing all Palestinians is “really a nonstarter for Israel,” says Gershon Baskin, an Israeli peace process adviser and negotiator who was instrumental in the 2011 release of Israeli soldier Gilad Shalit, who spent five years in Hamas captivity.
 In that deal, more than 1,000 Palestinians were released from prison, including Yahya Sinwar – the current leader of Hamas in Gaza and architect of the Oct.
 7 attack.

-“The red line over the last eight years have been prisoners with blood on their hands, prisoners who have killed Israelis.
+“The red line over the last eight years has been prisoners with blood on their hands, prisoners who have killed Israelis.
 And looking back on the Shalit deal, I think there are people in the government who will hold fast to that,” says Mr. Baskin, author of “The Negotiator: Freeing Gilad Schalit From Hamas.”

 “Sinwar is going to start by demanding the prisoners who have served the most time, who are prisoners who have killed Israelis,” says Mr. Baskin.